beepscore/trie_me/README.md

 # Results

+## trie.py
+Creates a trie of Node objects.

-#### Traverse tree
+### Traverse tree
+next_node_string (a successor method) works.
 see Trie.py next_node_string and tests.

+## trie2.py
+This module creates a trie of nested dictionaries.
+list_words works, but successor isn't working yet.

 ## TODO:

-### Read from trie
-Write a method to return list of numbers between a and b.
-This may require depth first search.
+Probably will use trie.py instead of trie2.py

+Could add a method to call next_node_string repeatedly to get all nodes in order.
+Could add a method to call next_node_string repeatedly to get all nodes between two strings.

 ### Implement delete a number
 Delete last node and any parents without children.

 ---

-# data/input/numbers_test.txt
+# data/input/numbers_names_test.txt
-Contains an unsorted list of 9 digit numbers.
+Contains an unsorted list of 9 digit numbers and names.
 For example these could represent social security numbers.
 Numbers don't contain separators like "-" or ".".